kraftbj/genesis-enews-extended/readme.txt

 * Fixed form name to be valid HTML 4.
 * Use https with Feedburner to prevent mixed content warnings on HTTPS sites.
 * Minor code fix when MailPoet is not present.
+* Add WPML compatibility for multilingual sites.
+* Adds `genesis-enews-extended-args` filter to allow plugins to manipulate the widget settings prior to output.

 = 1.4.1 =
 * Add fieldset, legend, option, optgroup, select to allowed HTML for Hidden Fields area.